DenisB7/DenisB7/README.md

-# FullStack Developer (mostly Backend and Frontend)
+# FullStack Developer (mostly Backend and Frontend) | Python, Django, SQL | HTML, CSS, JavaScript

 In 2018 i started to explore world of programming and development and which path to choose, in January 2020 on WordPress i built my first website (and maintained till September 2022), but also since 2020…